Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • Restricted availability of financial instruments: The range of premium credit cards and loans with advantageous conditions may be constrained.

-Basic Elements Affecting Your Credit Score
+Factors Affecting Your Average or CIBIL Credit Score

 Several factors play a huge role in determining the scores that you may get.
 Although the specific algorithms may vary among different scoring models, they all examine comparable elements of your financial history.
 Here is an analysis of the most significant elements: